 Several ministries/departments, namely the Ministry of Rural Development, the Department of Food and Public Distribution, the Ministry of Housing and Urban Affairs, the Ministry of Micro, Small and Medium Enterprise (MSME), the Ministry of Labour and Employment, the Ministry of Health and Family Welfare and Finance (Dept. of Financial Services) made budgetary allocations towards the social security of unorganised sector workers.
-The total allocation by these ministries/ departments for the unorganised sector in 2024-25 (I)(BE) was Rs 4.2 lakh crore, which is eight per cent higher than the previous year's budget estimates.
-Among the various ministries/departments, the Ministry of Rural Development (MoRD) and the Department of Food and Public Distribution (DFPD) have contributed nearly 89 percent of the total budget for the unorganised sector was financed by the DFPD as the department expended more resources via the Pradhan Mantri Garib Kalyan Anna Yojana (PMGKAY)9, providing additional foodgrains as a COVID response measure to protect the fundamental Right to Food, especially for unorganised sector workers who were left without work.
+The total allocation by these ministries/ departments for the unorganised sector in 2024-25 (BE) was Rs 4.3 lakh crore, which is 10 per cent higher than the previous year's budget estimates but 12 per cent lower compared to 2022-23 (A).
+Among the various ministries/departments, the Ministry of Rural Development (MoRD) and the Department of Food and Public Distribution (DFPD) have contributed nearly 88 percent of the total budget for the unorganised sector was financed by the DFPD as the department expended more resources via the Pradhan Mantri Garib Kalyan Anna Yojana (PMGKAY), providing additional foodgrains as a COVID response measure to protect the fundamental Right to Food, especially for unorganised sector workers who were left without work.